 - Kidspace Chermside

-This is one one of our favourite free things to do in Brisbane, and you will find lots of places to go via our our Explore Brisbane page.
+Exploring the outdoors is one of our favourite free things to do in Brisbane, and you will find lots of places to go via our Explore Brisbane page.
 There are running creeks in Brisbane you can head to which are always a bit of fun for kids, but make sure you head to them after it has rained to ensure the creek got a good clean out with some fresh water.
 You can also use your exploring as an opportunity to do some geocaching (type it into the search function on our website).

 GOMA has a kids’ exhibition going at any stage of the year, and offers a great chance to have new and varied conversations with your Brisbane Kids.
-The activities usually present the opportunity for hands-on exploration or artistic expression.
-It is air-conditioned, pram friendly, and the kids exhibitions are generally free entry.
+The activities usually present the opportunity for hands-on exploration or artist and ic expression.
+It is air-conditioned, pram friendly, and the kids’ exhibitions are generally free entry.
 Find out what they have on now by heading to our Brisbane calendar.

 The Queensland State Library is wedged between the Gallery of Modern Art and the Queensland Museum.
-They have a wonderful kids’ corner and a games parlour, not to mention the regular FREE activities for Brisbane Kids.
+They have a wonderful kids’ corner and regular FREE activities for toddlers and kids.
 If you are in Brisbane on school holidays then you might want to check out their holiday section as they often host different activities during the school holidays than they do during term time.

 Head to the Daisy Hill Koala Centre, pack a picnic and enjoy a morning or afternoon celebrating one of Australia’s most iconic animals.
 If you are on the Northside of Brisbane then you can check out Walkabout Creek at The Gap for a similar experience (sans koalas) but still with a range of other native Australian animals.

 Head to Redcliffe/Sandgate/Scarborough and have a picnic on the beach, play some fun beach games, or simply build a sandcastle.
 Or make the trek slightly further to the beaches on the Sunshine or Gold Coasts.
 It doesn’t need to cost money- it shouldn’t cost anything!
 South East Queensland is blessed with the most gorgeous climate, and beach fun is what we are known for.
 Just remember to swim between the flags and be sun safe, which means regular applications of suncream and wearing clothing to protect yourself from the sun.